 Exciting Workshop and Concert Coming Up This Month!

 Image from Alice Giles' Website

 Alice Giles, world-class Australian harpist on a World Tour, will present a master class on Saturday, October 18 at the University of Puget Sound and a concert on October 19, 8:00 at Pacific Lutheran University.
-Alice will be performing at the opening concert in Sydney, and was one of the concerto harpists at the final concert in Tacoma.
-Exact information on both super events will be available soon.
+Alice performed at the opening concert in Sydney, and was one of the concerto harpists at the final concert in Tacoma.

-How Pat Wooster Came to Play the Harp
+How John Carrington Came to Play the Harp